 Children get familiar with the internal parts of the body and their positions with these matching cards.
 The words intentionally were made large so they can be a part of a vocabulary wall.

 Younger children will enjoy having an additional challenge for their little fingers if the cards are laminated and have clear sticky hooks and loop dots attached to keep the cards in place.

 It will come in especially handy if the children are working outdoors.

 As a follow-up anatomy study activity, once the students are familiar with the vocabulary, they will enjoy this DIY human organs puzzle and matching activity in combination with the human body model children can take apart to examine different internal parts of the body.

 teeth brushing sequencing activity and parts of the tooth nomenclature poster and label cards

 Luckily, a trip to a dentist is not necessarily a terrifying experience for children these days anymore.
 Yet, it is always very beneficial to make a point about the importance of food hygiene and spotlight this vital part of the human body.

 Sequencing is an important skill that teaches children many crucial concepts – helps them to recognize patterns, and reinforces logical thinking, and story-telling skills.

-When laminated, children color teeth black to represent tooth decay.
+When laminated, children color their teeth black to represent tooth decay.
 Then they use a toothbrush to rub it off to reinforce the idea that cleaning our teeth twice a day gets rid of all the yucky plugs that have been collected there over time.

 About the Pack